British Racing School

-The British Racing School is one of the two racing schools in the United Kingdom, the other being the National Horseracing College in Doncaster.
-Established in 1983, it is a charitable trust providing training for young people working in the horse racing industry.

-The school is based in Newmarket, Suffolk, and offers a wide range of courses for jockeys, trainers, exercise riders, and racing secretaries.
-It also runs the Pony Racing Academy and bi-annual Pony Racing Camps for children aged between 11 and 16 who wish to compete in the growing sport of Pony Racing.
+The British Racing School (BRS) is one of the two racing schools in England, the other being the National Horseracing College in Doncaster.
+Established in 1983, it is a charitable trust providing training for people working in the horse racing industry.
+The school is based in Newmarket, Suffolk, and, as well as apprenticeships for young people, offers a range of courses for jockeys, trainers, stable staff and racing secretaries.
+The students ride and look after about seventy retired racehorses who live on site.